 Airlocks and Vestibules

-MineARC airlocks and vestibules are designed to act as a secure staging area between the safety of the permanent refuge shelter and the outside environment; significantly reducing the threat of contaminants being brought into the refuge chamber on entry during an underground mine emergency.
+Airlocks and Vestibules by MineARC are designed to act as a secure staging area between the safety of the refuge shelter and the outside environment; significantly reducing the threat of contaminants being brought into the refuge chamber on entry during an underground mine emergency.

 MineARC offers a range of internal and external vestibule solutions designed to suit a wide variety of applications and entry requirements.

 External airlocks and vestibules are more suited to scenarios where direct access from an existing mine space or building door frame to the chamber is required.
 The airlock and vestibule can be custom-made to measure, ensuring an air-tight access point for personnel to move safely between site and the chamber during an emergency without the risk of exposure to external atmospheric hazards.

 MineARC external airlocks and vestibules may also be retro-fitted to pre-exisiting chambers upon request.

 The front of the airlock is designed for easy identification, and quick access during an emergency.
 The strobe lighting, warning siren and reflective signage alert passers-by to the permanent refuge shelter location, whilst the interlocking rotating door handles provide simple, straight forward access to the safety of the interior.

 MineARC internal airlocks and vestibules provide a neat, fully integrated solution.
 Designed as a structural modification to the chamber shell, the internal airlock/vestibule provides a seamless entry way into the main chamber, while retaining portability of the unit as a whole.
 This also ensures coherent structural integrity and protection across the chamber.